softprops/less-sbt/README.md

 ## settings

-    less # compiles less source files
+    all(for less) # compiles all less source files regardless of freshness less # compiles less source files
     charset(for less) # character encoding used in file IO (defaults to utf-8) mini(for less) # setting for compiled minification (false by default)